DevAOC/can-of-books-frontend/README.md

 08-31-2021 2:44pm - Create Book Post modal and form.
 Send posted books to backend and along with information on user who posted book.
 08-31-2021 4:30pm - Added the ability to have users delete a book from their collection.
 09-01-2021 4:00pm - Added a modal for the user to update or modify an existing book.
+09-01-2021 5:45pm - Add the displaying of books only for the user logged in.

 ## Estimates